Nick Collison: Finals appearance and later years (2008–2018)

 On December 19, 2010, Collison scored a season-high 19 points and added eight rebounds in a 120–113 loss to the Phoenix Suns.
 In the game, he also drew his 15th charge of the season, a majority of the 22 charges the Thunder had drawn as a team to that point in the season.
 That postseason, on May 15, 2011, Collison helped the Thunder to a Western Conference Semifinals Game 7 105–90 victory over the Memphis Grizzlies, with eight points and a playoff career-high 12 rebounds.
 In the Western Conference Finals, Collison and the Thunder lost to the Dallas Mavericks in five games.

 In 2012, Collison helped the Thunder make the leap to the next level and reach the NBA Finals, where they lost in five games to the Miami Heat, who were led by Collison's fellow 2003 draftees LeBron James, Dwyane Wade, and Chris Bosh.

 On February 3, 2015, Collison signed a two-year, $7.5 million contract extension with the Thunder.

 On July 21, 2017, Collison re-signed with the Thunder to a one-year, minimum salary deal.
-His final NBA game was played on April 11, 2018, a 137–123 victory over the Memphis Grizzlies, where Collison recorded one point and one rebound.
+His final NBA game was played on April 11, 2018, a 137–123 victory over the Memphis Grizzlies, where Collison recorded a point and a rebound.